boudra/whistle/README.md

 # {key, {tag, {attributes, children}}}
 {0, {"div", {[class: "red"], [{0, "first"}, {1, "second"}]}}}
 ```
-You can use the macros to generate it (preferrable):
+You can use the macros to generate it (preferable):

 ```elixir
 Html.div([class: "red"], [